 Chinese firm Mobike rolls into Singapore's bike-sharing market

-Mobike now joins two other bike-share providers - local start-up oBike and China-based Ofo - who are both currently operating in Singapore.
+Mobike now joins two other bicycle-sharing providers - local start-up oBike and China-based Ofo - who are both currently operating in Singapore.

 - Posted 22 Mar 2017 16:14

-SINGAPORE: Beijing-based company Mobike officially launched its bike-share services in Singapore on Tuesday (Mar 21), marking the firm's first expansion out of China.
+SINGAPORE: Beijing-based company Mobike officially launched its bicycle-sharing services in Singapore on Tuesday (Mar 21), marking the firm's first expansion out of China.

-Mobike now joins two other bike-share providers - local start-up oBike and China-based Ofo - who are both currently operating in Singapore.
+Mobike now joins two other bicycle-share providers - local start-up oBike and China-based Ofo - who are both currently operating in Singapore.

-It has launched bike stations in various areas including National Gallery Singapore and tertiary institutions.
+It has launched bicycle stations in various areas including National Gallery Singapore and tertiary institutions.

 The start-up is also eyeing residential areas like Pasir Ris and Tampines "where workers and students will be travelling between their homes and nearby subway stations or bus stations,” Mobike said.